Ethancohenn/kaggle-cover-type-classification/README.md

 This project provided valuable insights into various machine learning methods, emphasizing the importance of meticulous hyperparameter tuning and model selection.

-**Note**: Some parts of the analysis, such as neural networks, were explored in the final report (PDF) but are not included in this code repository.
+**Note**: Some parts of the analysis, such as neural networks, were explored in the final report ([Cover Type Classification Final Report.pdf](report/Cover%20Type%20Classification%20Final%20Report.pdf)) but are not included in this code repository.